 Step 3.
 Registering for your Classes

-The VETS Office School Certifying Official (SCO) will review your classes during the certification process to verify the classes you register for will apply toward graduation requirements.
+UM's Military and Veterans Services Office School Certifying Official (SCO) will review your classes during the certification process to verify the classes you register for will apply toward graduation requirements.

 - If a class does not look like it will apply, the SCO will reach out to the assigned academic advisor for verification.